 Hirsutism is an androgen-dependent disorder resulting from the interaction between circulating androgen levels and the sensitivity of the hair follicle to androgens.
 The skin can retain testosterone in a more active androgen, dihydrotestosterone (DHT) through a 5alpha-reductase enzyme of which there are two isoenzymes, types 1 (chromosome 5) and 2 (chromosome 2), present in the skin and the hair follicle.
 In addition, the skin and the pilosebaceous follicle have an androgen receptor (AR).

 The medical history is important.
-In case of hirsutism of peripubertal and slow onset, it indicates primary hirsutism or non-tumoral secondary hirsutism.
-A late onset or rapid progression, signs of virilization or high levels of hormones lead to adrenal (adenomas), ovarian (arrhenoblastoma) or pituitary (prolactinoma) tumors.
+In the case of hirsutism of peripubertal and slow onset, it indicates primary hirsutism or non-tumoral secondary hirsutism.
+Late-onset or rapid progression, signs of virilization or high levels of hormones lead to adrenal (adenomas), ovarian (arrhenoblastoma), or pituitary (prolactinoma) tumors.
 Anamnesis of cycle disorders is an important indicator for secondary hirsutism (100% for tumors, 75% for polycystic ovaries, 0% to 25% for late adrenogenital syndrome).

-The general characteristic is the sexual hair, whose density and properties change especially in the middle areas of the body.
-Most often, the face, chest, areolas, white line, buttocks, sacrum, inner thighs and external genitalia are affected.
+The general characteristic is the sexual hair, whose density and properties change, especially in the middle areas of the body.
+Most often, the face, chest, areolas, white line, buttocks, sacrum, inner thighs, and external genitalia are affected.
 The severity of hirsutism can be quantified based on the Ferriman and Gallwey system, which evaluates nine areas of the body.
-For each, we assign points from 1 to 4 are assigned according to the density of hair, ranging from the absence of hair to severe hirsutism.
+For each, one assigns points from 1 to 4 are assigned according to the density of hair, ranging from the absence of hair to severe hirsutism.
 One can then calculate a total score; if it is greater than 7, the maximum being 36, it is considered abnormal.
 Other common symptoms associated with excess androgens are acne, menstrual irregularities, the temporal recession of the hairline and frontal alopecia.